kimonkremizas/count-trackula/README.md

 # count-trackula
 Complete solution that helps store owners track the occupancy of their stores in real-time and also provides historical data for business analysis through graphs.

+Group project by me, Joshua James Lewis, Ani Vladislavova Boyadzhieva and Vlad-Andrei Gruia, part of our 3rd semester courses in Programming and Technology.

 The architecture of the solution can be seen on the image below:

 ![Image of Count Trackula architecture](https://github.com/kkremizas/count-trackula/blob/main/CountTrackulaArchitecture.png)

-Group project by me, Joshua James Lewis, Ani Vladislavova Boyadzhieva and Vlad-Andrei Gruia, part of our 3rd semester courses in Programming and Technology.
+Firstly, the data are collected by the Raspberry Pis using an add-on board called SenseHAT.
+When a door is opened, the accelerometer of the Sense HAT is triggered, and data are captured and broadcasted to LAN using UDP in Python.
+This broadcast message will be captured by a .NET Core Console Application (C#) running on a PC/Server on LAN and manipulated accordingly depending on which Raspberry Pi it is coming from (the one installed on the entrance or the exit door).
+This Console application will send data to a Microsoft SQL Server Database hosted on an Azure SQL Server, through a .NET Core RESTful WebAPI (C#) hosted as an Azure App Service, using HTTP methods (POST and GET).
+The Web Application will be implemented using Typescript, HTML and SCSS and request data from the Database through the WebAPI using Axios (HTTP GET).
+A JavaScript Library called Highcharts will be used in the Web Application to represent graphically the data as charts.
+A 3rd party API, named Open Weather, will be called inside the Web App using Axios (HTTP GET), displaying the data in a weather widget.
+The app user settings will be saved locally on the browser as cookies.
+Our WebAPI will use a 3rd party API, named Mailgun, that sends email notifications (HTTP POST) to the user notifying when the maximum allowed occupancy is reached.
+Lastly, the Web Application will be hosted as a GitHub Page, to ensure ease of use and security.

 Demo of the solution in action can be found in Youtube: